mxshahan/docker-express-server/README.md

 - Run our app using docker compose `docker-compose up -d`

-## Managing docker-compose for development and production mode
+## Managing docker-compose for development and production mode (ENV specific docker file)

 *** Create three files ***
 - `docker-compose.yml` which will be common file